rackerlabs/support-how-to/content/cloud-dns/creating-dns-records-with-cloud-dns.md

 type: article
 created_date: '2012-07-15'
 created_by: Rackspace Support
-last_modified_date: '2016-05-13'
+last_modified_date: '2017-05-11'
-last_modified_by: Kyle Laffoon
+last_modified_by: Cat Lookabaugh
 product: Cloud DNS
 product_url: cloud-dns
 ---

 It is easy to create DNS records for your domain by using the [Cloud Control Panel](https://mycloud.rackspace.com).
 In this article, we look at creating a DNS zone for your domain and adding basic A, MX, and CNAME records by using the Cloud Control Panel.
 We also demonstrate deleting records and domains.